TimGrt/Ansible-Best-Practices/docs/development/git.md

 # Version Control

-Ansible content should be treated as any project containing source code, therefor using version control is always recommended.
+Ansible content should be treated as any project containing source code, therefore using version control is always recommended.
 This guide focuses on *Git* as it is the most widespread tool.

 ## Branching concept